tanweerdev/fat_ecto/README.md

 ## Features & Modules

-### 🛠 FatEcto.Builder.FatDynamicsBuildable – Dynamic Filtering Made Easy
+### 🛠 FatEcto.Query.Dynamics.Buildable – Dynamic Filtering Made Easy

 Tired of writing repetitive query filters?
 The `Whereable` module lets you dynamically filter records using flexible conditions passed from your web or mobile clients—with little to no effort!
 And the best part?
 You stay in control. 🚀